Hot Lips Cocktail Recipe

 Hot Lips

-The Hot Lips is a modern cocktail that was created in 2009 by Jessica Gonzalez at Death & Company in New York City, New York.
-Although the recipe includes citrus, it uniquely stirs instead of shakes it along with the other ingredients, including spicy jalapeño tequila, mezcal, pineapple, vanilla syrup, and cane syrup to create a cocktail that feels like a Margarita.
+The Hot Lips is a modern cocktail created in 2009 by Jessica Gonzalez at Death & Company in New York City.
+It combines spicy jalapeño tequila, mezcal, pineapple, vanilla, and cane syrup, with a gentle stir instead of a shake, resulting in a smoky, spicy take on a classic Margarita.

 Ingredients